NickKasten/generic-api-app-CMSI2022/README.md

 # generic-api-app-CMSI2022

-This solo project was the 2nd of 4 completed for the LMU CMSI2022: Mobile App Development Class.
+This solo project was the 2nd of 4 completed for the LMU CMSI2022: Mobile App Development Class in Spring 2023.

 The following is from my original project description: